riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

         'pars_pos_nuis': array([ 0,  1,  2,  3,  4,  6,  7,  8,  9, 10, 11, 12, 13, 14, 15, 16, 17,
                ...])}

-Once likelihoods are imported the object can be saved using the :meth:`Histfactory.save_histfactory <DNNLikelihood.Histfactory.save_histfactory>` method.
+Once likelihoods are imported the object can be saved using the :meth:`Histfactory.save <DNNLikelihood.Histfactory.save>` method.
 This saves the whole object, unless the optional argument ``lik_numbers_list`` is specified.
 It it is specified, then only the listed likelihoods are saved in ``'model_loaded': True`` mode (if they have been previously imported), so with full likelihood information, while all other likelihoods are saved in ``'model_loaded': False`` mode, that means without full likelihood information.
 This may allow to save disk space.
-If only some likelihoods have been imported and no ``lik_numbers_list`` argument is specified in the :meth:`Histfactory.save_histfactory <DNNLikelihood.Histfactory.save_histfactory>` method, then the object is saved in its current state.
+If only some likelihoods have been imported and no ``lik_numbers_list`` argument is specified in the :meth:`Histfactory.save <DNNLikelihood.Histfactory.save>` method, then the object is saved in its current state.
 For instance, we can save our object (which only contains the first likelihood in ``'model_loaded': True`` mode), simply by writing

 .. code-block:: python

-   histfactory.save_histfactory()
+   histfactory.save()

 Finally, from any of the imported likelihoods, one can obtain a :class:`Likelihood <DNNLikelihood.Likelihood>` object through the
 :meth:`Histfactory.get_likelihood_object <DNNLikelihood.Histfactory.get_likelihood_object>`, which, by default, aslo saves it.
 For instance, for our